codefinity/oeuvre/README.md

 ### Requirement is the King

-> Don’t build architecture for the sake of architecture—you are trying to solve a problem.

-> ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua
+> Don’t build architecture for the sake of architecture—you are trying to solve a problem. ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

-> Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.
+> Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined. ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

-> "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally."

-> ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua
+> "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

+Design should be guided by the requirement.
 Key to a good architecture is getting requirements right.
 Requirement is where everything starts from.
+Requirement is the unit of change of architecture.

+If the requirement instead of religning the architecture is seen as changing a few lines of code in the layers, then probably the architecture is built around technical concerns and layers.

 Software must be modelled around business not technology or layers.